Food writer reveals unusual side of Italian desserts

-NEW YORK (Reuters) - Italian delicacies like tiramisu and cannolis are familiar to people around the globe and the list may grow as veteran food writer Francine Segan shares unusual Italian desserts in her newest book.
+NEW YORK, March 6 (Reuters) - Italian delicacies like tiramisu and cannolis are familiar to people around the globe and the list may grow as veteran food writer Francine Segan shares unusual Italian desserts in her newest book.

 “Dolci: Italy’s Sweets,” is the result of her extensive research looking for recipes.
 Segan met Italian home cooks and professional chefs who make usual pairings like sugar, honey and chocolate with pasta, chickpeas, eggplant and even meat.